 - Career Guidance Washington: 11-1 Where Am I Going in 11th Grade?
 Lesson plan and handouts designed to review academic progress toward graduation and postsecondary admission, plan for coursework and activities for next year, and register for next year's courses. - Family Newsletter: Making a Decision (Word).
-Templates with college readiness and financial aid information for grades 7 through 12.
-Just add your school logo, events and contact information to customize for your school.
+Templates with college readiness and financial aid information for grades 7-12.
+Just add your school logo, events, and contact information to customize for your school.

-- Welcome everyone.
+- Welcome, everyone.

-- Introductions.
-Introduce yourself and other presenters/team members.
+- Introductions: Please introduce yourself and other presenters and team members.

-- Provide overview of workshop.
+- Provide an overview of the workshop.

 - Review what we mean when we say "college".

 - Present the PowerPoint.

 - Allow time for questions.

-- Optional Activity: If students have award letters, help families compare awards with BigFuture's online tool.
+- Optional Activity: If students have award letters, help families compare awards with BigFuture's

+online tool.
 Review what types of aid are preferable.

 - Adjourn